Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Experiments

 \section{Experiments}

 We conduct comprehensive experiments on both simulated and real-world CASSI systems.
 The datasets, training settings, and implementation details are introduced as follows.

 \textbf{Simulation Dataset.} We adopt two widely used hyperspectral datasets: \textbf{CAVE}~\cite{yasuma2010generalized} and \textbf{KAIST}~\cite{choi2017high}.
-The CAVE dataset contains 32 hyperspectral images with a spatial resolution of $512 \times 512$ and 31 spectral bands.
-The KAIST dataset provides 30 high-resolution hyperspectral scenes of size $2704 \times 3376$ with 31 bands.
-We obtain ground-truth multi-spectral chromaticity and intensity using chromaticity-intensity decomposition.
+The CAVE dataset contains 32 hyperspectral images with a spatial resolution of $512 \times 512$.
+The KAIST dataset provides 30 high-resolution hyperspectral scenes of size $2704 \times 3376$.
+We obtain ground-truth multi-spectral chromaticity and intensity using chromaticity-intensity decomposition Eq.~\eqref{eq:decompose}.
 Following prior works~\cite{meng2020end,miao2019net,cai2022mask}, we use all CAVE images for training and select 10 scenes from KAIST for evaluation.

 \textbf{Implementation Details.} Our model is implemented in PyTorch and trained using the Adam optimizer~\cite{kingma2014adam} for 300 epochs.
 The initial learning rate is set to $4 \times 10^{-4}$ and updated using a cosine annealing schedule.
 We employ the $\ell_2$ loss between the reconstructed chromaticity and ground-truth chromaticity as the objective function.
 For training, we randomly extract 3D hyperspectral patches from each scene.
 For simulated data, the patch size is $256 \times 256 \times 28$, for real-world data, we use patches of size $350 \times 260 \times 26$.
 In simulation experiments, the forward imaging model is configured with a dispersion shift step $d = 2$, directing dispersion along the horizontal axis (rightward).
 In real-world scenarios, we assume a vertical dispersion direction and set $d = 1$, consistent with the dual-camera hardware setup.
 All experiments are conducted in Nvidia A40 GPU.